in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 ### Spring Boot Actuator

-Other way to debug auto configuration is to add spring boot actuator to your project.
-We will also add in HAL explorer to make things easy.
+Another way to debug autoconfiguration is by adding **Spring Boot Actuator** to your project.

+We can also include **HAL Explorer** to simplify browsing and exploring actuator endpoints.

 ```xml
 <dependency>